peteroupc/peteroupc.github.io/bernoulli.md

 1. If _y_ is 0, return 0.
 2. Do the following process repeatedly, until this algorithm returns a value:
-    1. Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), return a number that is 1 with probability _y_/_z_ and 0 otherwise.
+    1. Generate 1 or 0 with equal probability.
+If 1 was generated this way, return a number that is 1 with probability _y_/_z_ and 0 otherwise.
     2. Generate _u_, a uniform random variate between 0 and 1, if _u_ wasn't generated yet.
     3. [**Sample from the number _u_**](#Implementation_Notes), then generate a number that is 1 with probability _y_/_z_ and 0 otherwise.
 If the call returns 1 and the number generated is 1, return 0.